samnissen/watir-screenshot-stitch/README.md

 ### Special note: Upgrading from <= 0.6.11

-As warned in version 0.6.11, the Watir::Screenshot class will have access to the browser in watir-screenshot-stitch version 0.7.0 and beyond, and it will not need to be passed to the public methods.
+As warned in version 0.6.6 and beyond, the Watir::Screenshot class will have access to the browser in watir-screenshot-stitch version 0.7.0 and beyond, and it will not need to be passed to the public methods.
 Previous implementations will break.